Skip to main content

 Year 1

-We will introduce you to basic biological principles and help you to develop the study skills you will need throughout the programme.
+We will introduce you to basic biological principles and help you to develop the study skills you will need throughout the programme and your professional career.

 You will cover: